Störnstein

 Störnstein is a municipality in the district of Neustadt an der Waldnaab in Bavaria, Germany.

-Störnstein was also the name of a former Princely County in the Holy Roman Empire in the Bavarian Circle.
+Störnstein was also the name of a former Princely County (of Lobkowicz family) in the Holy Roman Empire in the Bavarian Circle until the German mediatisation.

 Mayors

 The mayor is Markus Ludwig (SPD), re-elected in 2020.
 In 2014 he became the successor of Boris-Michael Damzog (SPD).